Cold Email for Photography Studios: 5 Ways to Book Corporate Clients

 Strategy 1: Target the Decision-Maker, Not the Marketing Team

 The first mistake most photographers make is emailing the generic “info@” address or the marketing coordinator.
-These people cannot hire you.
+These people can’t hire you.
 According to Rain Group, only 13% of decision-makers say they frequently give sellers high ratings for understanding their needs.
 Stop emailing the wrong people.

 For corporate photography, your actual decision-makers are: